-In fact, many of the best mid-century designers, including the great Hans Wegner, were more than just a tad partial to a bit of veneer.
+In fact, many of the best Danish Modern designers, including the great Hans Wegner, were more than just a tad partial to a bit of veneer.

 So where is all this negativity coming from?
 Not us anyway.

-While it may always be true that we are suckers for a piece of solid wood furniture, we are not snobby enough to rule out the merits of veneer.
+While it may always be true that we are suckers for a piece of solid wood furniture, (an Ercol elm and beech armchair, for example, will never fall out of favour in our shop) we are not snobby enough to rule out the merits of veneer.

 To that end, here is a quick look at what it is, three instances when it is preferable to solid wood and some tricks on how to spot it.

 Really, it can be done so well that you might struggle to distinguish it from solid wood.

 What is Veneer Furniture?